Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Characteristic times for transmission and reflection

 It is useful here to compare the transmission dwell time $\tau^{tr}_{dwell}$ for a particle tunneling through the rectangular barrier of height $V_0$ ($E<V_0$) (see \cite{Ch6,Ch2}) with the Buttiker dwell time $\tau_{dwell}^{(2)}$ \cite{But}:

 $\kappa_0=\sqrt{2mV_0}/\hbar$.

-As is seen, unlike $\tau_{dwell}^{(2)}$ the transmission dwell time $\tau^{tr}_{dwell}$ increases exponentially in the limit $d\to\infty$, rather than saturates.
+As is seen, unlike $\tau_{dwell}^{(2)}$ the transmission dwell time $\tau^{tr}_{dwell}$ increases exponentially in the limit $d\to\infty$ ($E<V_0$), rather than saturates.
 Thus, in our approach the dwell transmission time does not lead to the Hartman effect.
-By this approach the opaque barrier strongly retards on average the motion of the to-be-transmitted subensemble of particle with a given energy $E$, when it enters the barrier region.
-(Note that the dwell time $\tau_{dwell}^{(1)}$ (see (\ref{8})) does not saturate in this limit too.
-However, as was shown in Section \ref{dwell}, the physical meaning of this quantity is unclear.)
+The opaque barrier strongly retards the motion of to-be-transmitted particles with a given energy $E$, when they enter into the barrier region.

-Moreover, as is shown in \cite{Ch5} (see also \cite{Ch4}), for a particle tunnelling through the system of two identical rectangular barriers of width $d$ and height $V_0$, with the distance $l$ between them, our approach does not lead to the generalized Hartman effect predicted in \cite{Ol3}.
-Indeed, as the transmission dwell time $\tau^{tr}_{dwell}$ possesses the property of additivity, it can be written for this case in the form $\tau^{(1)}_{tr}$ describes the first barrier; $\tau^{gap}_{tr}$ does the gap between the barriers, and $\tau^{(2)}_{tr}$ describes the second barrier.
-In the opaque limit, when $V_0\to\infty$ (or $\kappa_0\to\infty$) and $d$ is fixed, we have (see \cite{Ch5,Ch4})

-As is seen, $\tau^{tr}_{dwell}$ increases exponentially in this case, and what is also important is that it depends on the distance $l$ between the barriers.
-Moreover, a tunneling particle spends the most time just in the space between the opaque barriers.
-As regards the Buttiker dwell time and Wigner phase time, in this limit they do not depend on the distance between the barriers and tend to zero when $\kappa_0\to\infty$.

-Analogous situation arises in another opaque limit, when $d\to\infty$ and $V_0$ is fixed.
-Explicit expressions for the dwell times becomes somewhat complicated (see \cite{Ch5,Ch4}) in this case, and, as not giving a qualitatively new information, they are omitted here.
-The only difference is that $\tau^{(1)}_{tr}$ and $\tau^{(2)}_{tr}$ saturate in this case, rather than tend to zero.

-For the following it is also important to stress that the transmission dwell time possesses the property of additivity.
-This means that, if $\tau^{tr}_{dwell}(k)$ is the transmission dwell time for the barrier region, then the one for the asymptotic spatial region $[0,b+L]$ (with $L=a$, for example) will be $\tau^{tr}_{dwell}(k)+2mL/\hbar k$.
-That is, the dwell transmission time for the asymptotical spatial region to include the rectangular barrier increases, too, exponentially in the opaque limit $d\to \infty$.